whyrusleeping/hellabot/README.md

 # HellaBot

 One hella-awesome irc bot.
-Hellabot is an easily hackable event based irc bot framework.
+Hellabot is an easily hackable event based irc bot framework with the ability to be updated without losing connection to the server.
 To respond to an event, simple create a "Trigger" struct containing two functions, one for the condition, and one for the action.

 ###Example Trigger